- Stephen Knight

 This light is also available with the high output, but <70CRI SST-40 emitter in 5000k or 6500k, and the more throwy <70CRI SFT-40 emitter in 6500k.
 There is no lack of competing low-CRI flashlights, though Convoys are generally excellent value for money compared to alternatives.

 The S21E uses a single 519A LED emitter in an orange peel reflector.
 There is a diffuse hotspot, and the spill beam angle is 95 degrees.
 I prefer this wider spill beam compared to than the S2+'s narrower spill beam.
-I would prefer a TIR optic (due to the very wide spill beam that these optics provide), but I'm probably being a bit fussy here.
+Since March 2023 - a 60 degree TIR optic version with a much floodier beam is also available.
 The default lens is purple anti-reflection (AR) coated, which slightly changes the tint towards green.
 I prefer the green AR coated lens option to be standard as slightly changes the tint towards magenta.
 However, the tint is still impressively neutral compared to the Samsung LH351D 5700k, and even that isn't excessively green (nowhere near the SST-20/40 "wall-o-green").
 Below are the results on testing 3 versions of the Convoy S21E for CCT/colour temperature, CRI Ra, and tint DUV with an Opple Lightmaster 3 Pro.
 Hotspot measurement on 40% mode.

 2700k green AR lens - 2681k 97.9Ra +0.0010 DUV